 Marketing and sales content strategy has evolved from strategy work to make websites more effective.
 Those practices are now applied to other content projects.
 This is good for each content project, but a low level use of strategy.

-We believe organizations should adopt a formal Enterprise Content Strategy that goes beyond content projects, websites or marketing tactics, to address the requirements of ALL customer engaging functions.
+We believe organizations should adopt a formal Enterprise Information and Content Strategy that goes beyond content projects, websites or marketing tactics, to address the requirements of ALL customer engaging functions.

-We recommend you investigate our 6 Competency Enterprise Content Strategy framework.
+We recommend you investigate our 6 Competency Enterprise Information and Content Strategy framework.
 Our methodology provides detailed functions, skills, and recommended actions for each competency.
 With our clients we continually iterate this model.

 Deep understanding of audiences (by segments), their problems or interests, and relevant decision processes, are among many universal and foundational inputs to content creation.
 This research and documentation is best done in a professional, well-planned and funded manner on behalf of every content constituency group (core elements).
 Each group can develop function-specific additions to this core profile (extension elements).
 (Understand Audience (Buyers) competency).